Geopostcodes-logo

 • When filtering on a user’s input, always do a case-insensitive search with wildcards before and after

-• The queries that might return a lot of data should be limited to 100 results to increase both the query performance and the response time
+• The queries that might return a lot of data should be limited to 100 results to increase the query performance and the response time.

-• Depending on your data source’s license, you might want to implement a per-user throttling and quota mechanism to avoid having all the data scrapped.
+• Depending on your data source’s license, you might want to implement a per-user throttling and quota mechanism to avoid scrapping all the data.

 Approaches 1 and 2 — Country